“I don’t like being a mom right now!”

 As a young mom, I attended our church’s weekly Wednesday morning Mom’s group.

 Aside from our short bible study, there was a segment at the end of our meeting called “Share and Prayer.”
 This was the part of the mom’s group meeting where we each took turns sharing the blessings and triumphs of our week.

-I sat quietly, stewing in my own misery, listening to the all the other moms talk about their weekly “mom victories” having to do with their children.
+I sat quietly, stewing in my own misery, listening to all the other moms talk about their weekly “mom victories” having to do with their little ones.

 I absolutely dreaded this part of our meeting!

 You see, earlier in the week, I had been having an incredibly difficult time with my ADHD son.
 And quite honestly there was not one single blessing to be found in my situation and sharing anything “victorious” or “triumphant” was NOT about to happen.

 Eventually, it came around to me.
 The group leader asked how things were going with my son.

 Rather than my usual bob-and-weave deflection response, in my sweetest Texas drawl, of “Oh…just fine!“, I blurted out in a less than congenial tone, “Things are NOT good, I’m struggling and I DON’T like being a mom right now!”

 Cause, for some unknown reason, you’re not supposed to confess such things.